tracim/tracim/README.md

 For advanced docker-based usage, look at the full [tracim docker documentation](https://github.com/tracim/tracim/tree/develop/tools_docker),

+## Licence

+Tracim is distributed under the terms of the MIT License.

+## Contribute

+In order to contribute to tracim source_code, please read [CONTRIBUTING.md](./CONTRIBUTING.md) file

-## Install tracim from the sources
+## Advanced - Install tracim from the sources

 ### Get the source